Everyone has a story to tell – for some, Austin Peay was the next step after high

 the larger human condition and shape intentional, ethical, socially just lives.

-“When I went to the Military Student Center, that helped me stay focused and encouraged
+“When I went to the Newton Military Family Resource Center, that helped me stay focused

-me to want to do better, because when I was struggling in some of my classes, like
+and encouraged me to want to do better, because when I was struggling in some of my

-biology and math, they had people there who were majoring in that type of thing, and
+classes, like biology and math, they had people there who were majoring in that type

 “The second I stepped on the grounds here, I knew this is where I wanted to be.
 My